Spring 2026 Newsletter Link

 K-State Acacia has thrived at achieving its mission of personal growth, lifelong friendships, and human service in the past several years.

-Acacia members recently earned a 3.341 all-chapter grade point average.
-It marks the seventeenth consecutive semester of placing in the top quartile among fraternities at Kansas State.
+Acacia members recently earned a 3.46 all-chapter grade point average.
+It marks the twentieth consecutive semester of placing in the top quartile among fraternities at Kansas State.
 The chapter members have also developed personal bonds with each other, and with the diverse Kansas State Student Body, using diversity training as a part of the CORE program.

-In addition, the past biennium featured a new partnership with the Manhattan Boys and Girls Club and Zeta Tau Alpha Sorority to host the 5K Color Dash philanthropy event.
-This new event complements the Acacia Claus toy drive and builds on the foundation of the Kansas State Chapter’s strong belief in community service.
+In addition, the past biennium featured a partnership with the TimberCreek Veterinary Hospital to host the Acaciadilla philanthropy event.
+This new event complements the Acacia Claus food drive and builds on the foundation of the Kansas State Chapter’s strong belief in community service.

 Furthermore, our undergraduates held multiple campus leadership positions in the Student Governing Association, departmental and University honorary societies, student clubs, and design teams.

-Faculty Advisor Br.
-Cody Kennedy ’12 has watched the chapter blossom over the last two years, especially in its motto of Human Service.
+Br.
+Venerable Dean Quintin Hoppe ’26 has watched the chapter blossom over the last two years, especially in its motto of Human Service.

-“Kansas State has developed successful and consistent philanthropic events over the last two years in the Color Dash and the Acacia Claus,” said Kennedy.
-“I’ve seen how excited and committed the undergraduates are to our cause.
-Partnering with the Boys and Girls Club of Manhattan has created a very strong bond with the community.”
+“Kansas State has developed successful and consistent philanthropic events over the last two years in the Acaciadillas and the Acacia Claus,” said Hoppe.
+“I’ve seen how excited and committed the brothers of this fraternity are to our cause.
+Partnering with the Veterinary Hospital has created a very strong bond with the community.”

 “Brotherhood has continued to be a very common theme, and this has been at the forefront of their minds in all of the chapter’s events.
 To see the brothers working so diligently towards this reminds me of why I joined Acacia and solidified how proud I am of their desire to continue to improve.”